fbedussi/pureact/README.md

 <a id="animations"></a>
 ## Animations

-RWC provides `getAnimationClass(currentState: boolean, prevState: boolean, classList: string[]): string` to choose the class to apply the right CSS animation, based on current and previous state
+Pureact provides `getAnimationClass(currentState: boolean, prevState: boolean, classList: string[]): string` to choose the class to apply the right CSS animation, based on current and previous state

 classList is an array with 4 values in this order: